Customized private tours & self-guided tours in English Chinese Spanish in Tokyo, Hakone, Kamakura, Kyoto, Nara, Takayama, Mount Fuji, Hokkaido

-Our private tours of Kyoto offer the visitor some of the most exotic scenes in the world.
+Our private and self-guided tours of Kyoto offer the visitor some of the most exotic scenes in the world.
 This is especially true if you like to get off the beaten track.
 We do!
-Let our trained private tour guides show you the wonders of the Old Capital.
-Our popular Kyoto private tours (full day and half day) feature well-known sights and, wherever possible, a rich texture of backstreet, off-the-beaten track scenes (many of which you will not find in guide books).
+Kyoto receives nearly 52 million visitors each year (97% Japanese) and the city can be extremely crowded in high season.
+We take this into account and try to design our itineraries to avoid congestion where ever possible.
+In general, our most popular Kyoto private tours and self-guided tour (full and half day) feature well-known sights and, wherever possible, a rich texture of backstreet, off-the-beaten track scenes (many of which you will not find in guide books).
 Similar tours of Nara are also available.
-Click on the following link for Kyoto tour itinerary examples.
+Popular Kyoto tour itinerary examples.
 Let us know how we can make your time in the Old Capital of Japan perfect from start to finish!

-For all kinds of good Kyoto planning, staying, eating and shopping options, visit the Kyoto Visitor's Guide homepage.
+For Kyoto planning, staying, eating and shopping options, visit the Kyoto Visitor's Guide.
 The founder and owner of this site, Ian Ropke, was the Editor-in-Chief of the Kyoto Visitors Guide (1994-2009) and the Osaka Visitors Guide (1993-1996) . . .

-Our private tours of Nara are focused on two main areas which can be combined into a single day: Horyu-ji Temple, where you can see the wonders of the world's oldest wooden buildings (built almost 1,500 years ago!) and Nara Park.
-In Nara Park you will see Todai-ji Temple and its immense bronze Buddha, Kasuga Grand Shrine (best near sun set), Kofukuji Temple, and stroll past a number of fine scenes from the Nara period (694-794).
-If you come to Kyoto, then you should also plan on seeing the timeless attractions of Nara.
-Nara generally requires a full day.
-It is about 40 min. by train from JR Kyoto Station.
-Driving to Nara in a hired car is not recommended as it can take much longer than the train to arrive.
+Our Nara private tours in English Chinese and Spanish and our self-guided tours to Nara are focused on two main areas (ideal for a day trip from Kyoto; can be a 9-10 hour day but 8 is quite easy): Horyu-ji Temple for the wonders of the world's oldest wooden buildings (built almost 1,500 years ago!) and Nara Park.
+In Nara Park you will see Todai-ji Temple and its immense bronze Buddha, Kasuga Grand Shrine (best near sun set) while strolling past a number of fairy tale scenes from the amazing Nara period (694-794).
+If you go to Kyoto, then you should plan on seeing the timeless attractions of Nara as a day trip.
+Nara is about 30-40 min. by train from JR Kyoto Station.
+Driving to Nara in a hired car is not recommended as it can take much much longer than the train to arrive.

-Hiroshima, Miyajima private city day tours in English with professional tour guides
+Hiroshima, Miyajima private tours and self-guided tours in English Chinese Spanish

-Our private tours of Hiroshima focus on the tragic end of WWII (The Hiroshima Peace Memorial Museum is superb!) and/or the serene world surrounding Itsukushima Shrine, a World Heritage site, on the nearby island of Miyajima.
-Both can be combined into a single day.
-Hiroshima is roughly 2 hours from Kyoto on the bullet train, so it is possible to see the city and surroundings and return to Kyoto on the same day (a long one if you visit both the Peace Park and Miyajima).
-Experience the fascinations and unique history of Hiroshima and Miyajima!
+Our Hiroshima private tours in English Chinese and Spanish, and self-guided tours of Hiroshima focus on the tragic end of WWII (The Hiroshima Peace Memorial Museum is superb!) and the serene world surrounding Itsukushima Shrine, a World Heritage site, on the nearby island of Miyajima.
+Both can be combined into a single day as a day trip from Kyoto.
+Hiroshima is roughly 2 hours from Kyoto on the bullet train, so it is possible to see the Peace Park and Miyajima and return to Kyoto on the same day.

 A selection of Kyoto-related blog entries by Ian Ropke, written for the Deep Kyoto blog site, can be found here.